Kenya Safari Fly-Camps

 The Sarara Fly-camp or Star Camp consists of a mess tent or chill tent and then basic dome tents with just the mosquito net between you and the outside world.

-For the ultimate fly-camp in Sarara why not combine this with a heli-safari.
+For the ultimate fly-camp in Sarara why not combine this with a helicopter safari?
 Heading out by helicopter to find the perfect spot.
 Once you have found the spot, the helicopters can land in a remote area and the team can set the camp up while you explore more of the area on foot.

 Mara Conservancy Fly Camp